Medical Marijuana for PTSD in Florida: Turn Trauma into Growth

 - The Basics: Assessment, Symptoms, and Forms of PTSD

 - What the Research Says About Cannabis for PTSD

 - Medical Weed for PTSD AND Psychosis Treatment

 - Getting Started with Medical Weed for PTSD & Post-Traumatic Growth

 About one in 13 people have PTSD in their lifetime.
-PTSD is trauma and stress-related disorder.
+PTSD is a trauma and stress-related disorder.
 It often stems from a range of traumatic events.
-Classic triggers are war, or serious accidents or natural disasters.
+Classic triggers are war, or serious accidents, or natural disasters.
 PTSD can also start from mental, physical, and sexual abuse.

 So, How Do You Know if You Have PTSD?

 The American Psychiatric Association spells out specific facts.

 - You’ve been exposed to a traumatic event